How to Make a Christmas Pillow from A Dishtowel

 Don’t you love all the cute Christmas dishtowels you see everywhere?
-Let me show you how to make a Christmas pillow from a dishtowel.
+They are almost too cute to use to dry dishes.
+Let me show you how to make a Christmas pillow from a dish towel.

 It’s a sign, it’s a dish towel.
 No, it’s a pillow!
-When is a dishtowel not a dish towel?
+When is a dish towel not a dish towel?
 When it’s a pillow!
-What to see how to make a Christmas pillow from a dishtowel?
+Want to see how to make a Christmas pillow from a dish towel?

-I knew that this dishtowel would definitely not stay a dish towel.
-It was just too cute to get dirty or wrinkled or shoved in the dishtowel drawer.
+I knew that this dish towel would not stay a dish towel.
+It was just too cute to get dirty or wrinkled or shoved in the dish towel drawer.

-How to Make a Christmas Pillow from A Dishtowel
+How to Use a Dish Towel to Make a Christmas Pillow

-You might have seen my earlier transformation of a dishtowel from North Detail, How to Make a Dishtowel into a Work of Art.
-Now I’m going to show you how to make a Christmas pillow from a dishtowel.
+Several years ago, I shared my transformation of a dish towel from a company called North Detail, How to Make a Dishtowel into a Work of Art.
+(I can’t find that the company is still in business.)
+Now I’m going to show you how to make a Christmas pillow from a dish towel.

-It’s been a long time since I shared a sewing DIY, but I can tell you that even the beginning sewer can make this pillow; it’s just sewing straight lines.
-Because the edges of the dishtowel are all hemmed, even that step is already done for you.
+Not an expert sewer?
+That’s no problem.
+I can tell you that even the beginning sewer can make this pillow.
+All you have to do is sew straight lines.
+Because the edges of the dish towel are all hemmed, even that step is already done for you.

-Because this is a pillow that will only be used for a short time each year ~ 1 month in December ~ I chose to make an envelope closure so there are no zippers, snaps or buttons involved.
+Because this is a pillow that will only be used for a short time each year – 4 – 6 weeks – I chose to make an envelope closure so there are no zippers, snaps or buttons involved.
 Easy peasy.

 - thread